bibanon/bibanon/BASC-Anthology.md

 * [Wi-Fi Planet - The Open Source WRT54G Story](http://www.wi-fiplanet.com/tutorials/article.php/3562391) - Nowadays, every single $60 Wi-Fi router worth it's salt runs some form of embedded Linux, and most of them can be modified to provide amazing new features once restricted to $600 corporate routers.
 But how did that happen?
 It began when Linksys was forced to open-source the firmware of the WRT54G Router family: and the most beloved router of all time, and an embedded codebase for the ages, was born.
   * [Cisco Newsletter on the WRT54G](http://www.ozcableguy.com/blog/?p=426)
   * [PracticallyNetworked - WRT54G Variants](http://www.practicallynetworked.com/networking/010308choosing_a_router.htm) - Unfortunately, many variants of the WRT54G was made, and not all of them are good.
 Make sure you have the right one.
+  * [10 Years of Fun with Embedded Devices - OpenWRT](https://www.youtube.com/watch?v=Y-OlUxeS57E) - Nowadays, the WRT54G is consigned to the back corners and thrift stores, in the literal dustbin of history.
+But the codebase lives on in almost every single embedded Linux router: and even runs on things that aren't routers.

 ### Back to the 1980s